npsadafule/React-Web-Portfolio/README.md

 ## Credits

-- This project was created as part of [mention the course or program where applicable].
+- This project was created as part of Meta Front-End Developer Professional Certification.
-- Special thanks to [anyone you want to credit for code snippets, inspiration, etc.].

-## License

-This project is licensed under the [Your License] License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 If you have any questions or suggestions about the project, feel free to reach out to me:
-- Email: [Your Email Address]
+- Email: neel.sadafule13@gmail.com
-- LinkedIn: [Your LinkedIn Profile]
+- LinkedIn: linkedin/npsadafule
-- Twitter: [Your Twitter Handle]